Filtered deformations of elliptic algebras: Classifications

 which in turn induces a basis

 of $K_0(X)$, so that $(X,\psi)$ is determined by

 and

-(An expression of $X$ as an iterated blowup of an even Hirzebruch surface gives a similar parametrization, but with $h$ replaced by $s$ and $f$ and $9-d$ replaced by $8-d$.)
+(An expression of $X$ as an iterated blowup of an even Hirzebruch surface gives a similar parametrization, but with $h$ and $e_0$ replaced by $s$ and $f$.)

 Now, given a representable numerical exceptional collection $([E_1],\dots,[E_n])$ in $K_0(X)$ (satisfying the positive root condition where the slopes agree), there is an associated family $(E_1,\dots,E_n)$ of exceptional collections on the moduli stack, and the bundles $(E_1|_Q,\dots,E_n|_Q)$ can be read off (up to isomorphism) from the classes $\phi([E_i])$, since any stable sheaf on $E$ is determined by its class in $K_0(E)$.
 Thus fixing the bundles is again tantamount to fixing the values under the corresponding homomorphisms from $E^{12-d}$ to $E$.
-An exceptional collection always forms a saturated sublattice, and thus fixing the bundles gives a family isomorphic to $E^{12-n-d}$.
+An exceptional collection always forms a saturated sublattice (the matrix of Mukai pairings has determinant 1), and thus fixing the bundles gives a family isomorphic to $E^{12-n-d}$.

 We thus see in general that the family of surfaces with blowdown structure and choice of $\psi$ such that the given collection gives rise to a given $B_{V,\Psi}$ is the appropriate fiber of a homomorphism $E^{12-d}\to E^{n+2}$.
 (Of course, the fiber will be empty unless the values $\rank(\phi([E_i]))$, $\deg(\phi([E_i]))$ are all correct, a constraint on the numerical collection along with the integer $\delta$.)
-We must then take the union over all numerical collections and quotient by the action of $W(E_{9-d})\ltimes \NS(X)$ to obtain the true moduli space.
-(Equivalently, we choose one representative from each orbit of valid numerical collections, and for each one, take the quotient of the relevant subscheme of $E^{12-d}$ by the action of the stabilizer.)
-One caveat here is that the natural stack structure is not the obvious one, for the simple reason that reflections do not give {\em abelian} autoequivalences of the surfaces corresponding to fixed points; they do not in general preserve the effective cone.
-As a result, the isotropy groups in the true stack are not the stabilizers themselves, but rather the quotients of the stabilizers by their largest reflection subgroups.
-(This is largely made moot by the fact that we will be mapping to the moduli space of filtered deformations, and the stack structure on the image is induced by that of the ambient weighted projective space.)
+We must then take the union over all numerical collections and quotient by the action of $W(E_{9-d})\ltimes \NS(X)$ to obtain the ``true'' moduli space.
+(Equivalently, we choose one representative from each orbit of valid numerical collections, and for each one, take the quotient of the relevant subscheme of $E^{12-d}$ by the action of the stabilizer, a subgroup of the affine Weyl group $W(E_{9-d})\ltimes Q^\perp$.)